confuzzledduck/syndicate-out/readme.txt

 * Fully internationalized the plugin.
 * Added Spanish translation.
 (Muchas gracias Andrew, Jelena and WebHostingHub.)
 * Prevented trampling on https-based URLs.
 (Multumesc Marius.)
+* Added per-post selection of syndication.
+* Fixed some notices when running with PHP strict errors turned on.

 = 0.8.2.2 =
 * Fixed a bug relating to post categories being transmitted as Array sometimes.
 (Thanks ammonlee.)